Online Financial Calculators: Hit and MissOct 29, 2009

 3. Expect to live long.
 If you don't put in a life expectancy, calculators often will assume you'll live to 85.
 But many retirees will live longer, says Jack VanDerhei, research director at EBRI.
 Obviously, the longer you live in retirement, the more savings you will need.
 EBRI's Ballpark Estimate calculator lets you enter an expected age of death.
 It makes sense to make it 99 or 100 to be sure you won't outlive your retirement stash.

 4. Pump up your replacement income level.
 It's tricky to estimate how much income you'll need in retirement, usually expressed as a percentage of your current income.
 Financial planners have long championed setting aside enough to generate 70 to 80 percent of preretirement income.
 But some advisers now think that's low.
 "Very few people spend less in retirement," says financial planner Marc Schindler of Pivot Point Advisors in Bellaire, Texas.
 "People are living longer.
 They have more time to spend money in retirement, and healthcare costs are rising."
 He advises planning to spend just above 100 percent of current gross income.

-Yet Laurence Kotlikoff, an economics professor at Boston University who has developed his own tool, ESPlanner (available at esplanner.com for $149), contends that "the calculators have so many assumptions that they are dangerous.
-The financial industry is interested in scaring you into thinking you won’t have enough money, and then they offer to help you get there by selling you investments.
-It’s a form of financial malpractice."
+Yet Laurence Kotlikoff, an economics professor at Boston University who has developed his own tool (available at maxifiplanner.com), contends that "the calculators have so many assumptions that they are dangerous.
+The financial industry is interested in scaring you into thinking you won't have enough money, and then they offer to help you get there by selling you investments.
+It's a form of financial malpractice."